cybercomgroup/ConnectedChristmasTree/Twitter/README.md

 You also need to install the libraries blinkstick and tweepy using python pip: sudo pip install blinkstick sudo pip install tweepy

+To change the value of the blinkstick you send a tweet containing the hashtag and the color afterwards.
+Works with both hashtag and people reference.
+#hashtag color
+@person color

+E.g:
+#cybercomgbgblinkstick green
+@cybercomgbgblinkstick green

+Also works with hex color.
+E.g:
+#cybercomgbgblinkstick #00ff00
+@cybercomgbgblinkstick #00ff00